Welcome to the HIPS PCT Project

-We are revising the Project name to reflect new terminology.
-Although literally translating to purple-based foliage, the acronym PBF has come to also be used as a general reference to the occurrence of purple colorations in parts of the iris other than the blooms.
+What is PBF?
+What is PCT?
+Although literally translating to purple-based foliage, the acronym PBF has come to also be used as a general reference for the occurrence of purple colorations in parts of the iris other than the blooms.
 This usage of the acronym has always been a bit awkward and confusing.
-“So purple rhizomes and purple spathes are not purple-based foliage but they are still ‘PBF-something’?
-Huh?”

 We polled around a bit and decided the term purple coloration types and the acronym PCT would do the job better.
 It literally encompasses all the various types.
 We hope people agree this helps clarify things and adopt the usage of PCT as well.

-With PCT being a new term it will need some clarifying and promotion by early adopters.
-Try using “various purple coloration types” as a first mention, then people will likely understand the use of PCT after that.
-Then use “purple coloration types” or “PCT” when that is what we actually mean and to not use “PBF” when we mean something other than purple-based foliage.
+With PCT being a new term it will need promotion.
+Use “purple coloration types” or “PCT” when that is what we actually mean, and do not use “PBF” when we mean something other than purple-based foliage.